How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 How do these professionals communicate this information with other professionals also working with the patient or client?

 Professionals in the medical and psychological fields often use SOAP notes while working with patients or clients.
 They are an easy-to-understand process of capturing the critical points during an interaction.
-Coaches also can make use of SOAP notes, but with some adaptations.
+Coaches also can make use of SOAP notes, with some adaptations.

 SOAP notes are primarily the realm of medical professionals; however, as you continue reading, you will see examples of how you might adapt them for use in a coaching session.

-To begin, the acronym stands for:
+To begin, the acronym SOAP stands for the following components: